Contrast-Security-OSS/secobs-semantic-conventions/README.md

 # Security Observability Semantic Conventions

+This repo is built on top of [this otel specification version][SpecificationVersion]

 Semantic Conventions are metric and attribute names that are defined so that they mean the same thing to all parties producing and consuming the observability data.
 Raw timeseries and span data are stored in schemaless datastores and thus there is not a strictly defined schema file.
-This design allows for agents to all be at various levels of support in what they produce for observability while the consumers of the data do the best with what they have.z
+This design allows for agents to all be at various levels of support in what they produce for observability while the consumers of the data do the best with what they have.

 The single source of truth of semantic convention definitions are the yaml files in the [model](./model) directory.